I had the great pleasure of being interviewed alongside my dear friend Dani Shapiro on Linda Sivertsen’s podcast, Beautiful Writers.

 Sticking to this kind of method will give you a complete manuscript in about six months.

-Learn how to write, publish and market your bestselling book with The Bestseller Masterclass
+Learn how to write, publish and market your bestselling book in the Bestseller Masterclass

 You don’t need to have a big following, an established business or a writing degree to share your story through books.
 People in every stage of life, from every background, and in every profession hear this call.